-The following goals are based on the “2017 Core Knowledge for the RDN” (Appendix C).
-These are the criteria that programs which prepare graduates to be Registered Dietitian Nutritionists (RDN) and Dietetic Technician, Registered (DTR) must meet to be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The following goals are based on the “2022 Core Knowledge for the RDN”.
+These are the criteria that programs which prepare graduates to be Registered Dietitian Nutritionists (RDN) and Nutrition and Dietetic Technician, Registered (NDTR) must meet to be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Goal 1 – Program graduates will be provided a challenging academic program that prepares DPD graduates for success in a dietetic internship program in order to become registered dietitian nutritionists.